 One of the best places to see wood storks and other wading birds nesting up close in winter is Wakodahatchee Preserve in Delray Beach.
 In February and March, dozens of storks build nests close to an easy-to-walk .75 mile boardwalk.

-The Lake Trail along Lake Worth on this exclusive island provides gorgeous harbor vistas and sneak peeks into the backyards of the rich and famous of Palm Beach.
+The paved, traffic-free Lake Trail along the water on this exclusive island provides gorgeous harbor views and sneak peeks into backyards of the rich and famous.

 These top Palm Beach county parks are perfect places to have an adventure on bike, foot or kayak.
 We include some hidden gems you might not know and tips on things not to miss.
 They are also ideal places to take visitors during the winter.

 Palm Beach, Broward and Miami Dade counties are one big sprawling city.
 Yet there are waterways everywhere and a few great places to kayak or canoe.
 You just have to know where to go.